owhite/MESC_UIs/README.md

 * generate_header.py converts index.html into a header for the web client.

 ## Special shout out to the javascript graph code
 The enjoyable thing about webservers is the client can do a lot of the work, such as graphing.
 I grabbed the code from this site to help with charting the results of 'log -fl' from [Jens term](https://github.com/Netzpfuscher).
-Anyway, this code seems to work with Chrome on my mac as well as android:
+This code seems to work with Chrome on my mac as well as android:

 https://github.com/SK-SpeedBit/js_chart/tree/master